bitditya/HBIP/README.md

   - The Password Breach Checker provided practical exposure to secure app design, Python web development, and cybersecurity principles.
   - It’s a compact, educational, and functional project that demonstrates both privacy-first thinking and professional coding discipline.

-## 🙏 Acknowledgements
-  - Thanks to the Hack Culprit Team for the virtual internship opportunity, mentorship, and support.
-  - Special thanks to peers who provided guidance during the development process.

-## 📜 License
-  - This project is licensed under the MIT License — see LICENSE for details.